Breast Cancer Multidisciplinary Clinic

 Mary Ann Fenton, MD, FACP is an oncologist at the Lifespan Cancer Institute and a clinical associate professor at The Warren Alpert Medical School of Brown University.
 Her specialty area is the prevention and treatment of breast cancer.

 Don S. Dizon, MD, FACP, FASCO, is an oncologist who specializes in women's cancers.
 He is the director of women's cancers at Lifespan Cancer Institute and director of medical oncology at Rhode Island Hospital.
-He is also an associate professor of medicine at The Warren Alpert Medical School of Brown University.
+He is also a professor of medicine at The Warren Alpert Medical School of Brown University.
 His research interests are in novel treatments of women’s cancers and issues related to survivorship, particularly as they relate to sexual health after cancer for both men and women.

 He is a prolific researcher and writer, and he has authored hundreds of publications, including peer-reviewed articles, books and book chapters.
 He is an active member of the American Society of Clinical Oncology, SWOG cancer research network, and the National Consortium of Breast Cancers, of which he has served as both vice president and president.